Kathleen Carley: Background

 Kathleen Carley was born in Pueblo, Colorado in 1956.
 At High School her interest in social modeling was inspired by Isaac Asimov's Foundation series.
 Artificial intelligence was not a career path at that time and she was dissuaded from studying Mathematics because of gender stereotyping.

 Instead she studied for an S.B. in economics and an S.B. in political science from the Massachusetts Institute of Technology in 1978.
 She received her Ph.D. in sociology from Harvard University in 1984.
 Her Ph.D. advisor was Harrison White and her thesis was entitled Consensus Construction.

 Career

-On leaving Harvard in 1984, Carley secured a position as Associate Professor of Sociology and Information Systems at Carnegie Mellon University where she remains based.
-In 1990 she became Associate Professor of Sociology and Organizations, in 1998 Professor of Sociology, Organizations and IT, and in 2002 attained her current role as Professor of Computation, Organization and Society.
+On leaving Harvard in 1984, Carley secured a position as assistant professor of Sociology and Information Systems at Carnegie Mellon University where she remains based.
+In 1990 she became associate professor of Sociology and Organizations, in 1998 Professor of Sociology, Organizations and IT, and in 2002 attained her current role as Professor of Computation, Organization and Society.
 Since 1998 she has also held appointments in other CMU schools and departments; the Department of Social and Decision Sciences, Heinz College, Tepper School of Business and Department of Engineering and Public Policy.